 When using the iPad as an extended or mirrored display, you get access to new controls.
-A digital Touch Bar is added to the bottom of the iPad screen, and a sidebar with shortcuts to macOS functions.
+Sidecar adds a digital Touch Bar, identical to the MacBook Pro's Touch Bar, to the bottom of the iPad screen.
+It also adds a sidebar with shortcuts to macOS functions.

-Multi-touch gestures that work on the iPad still work in Sidecar.
-An especially savvy user might consider using scripts to launch Sidecar via Siri Shortcuts, which would allow a mirrored desktop to show up on your iPad from anywhere in the home.
+Multi-touch iPad gestures still work in Sidecar.
+An especially savvy user might consider using scripts to launch Sidecar via Siri Shortcuts, allowing a mirrored desktop to show up on your iPad from anywhere in the home.

-Screen Time was originally released on iOS as a time management tool for iOS users and family administrators.
-Now on Mac, users can see a breakdown of each app and website visited throughout the day.
+Screen Time was originally released on iOS as a time-management tool for iOS users and family administrators.
+Now on Mac, users can see a breakdown of each app and website you visit throughout the day.

-Using this data you can set limits, and even control what content can be viewed.
-This was created with the hope that parents would no longer need to rely on app services with upsetting privacy concerns.
+With this data, you can set limits and control viewable content.
+Apple created this in the hope that parents would no longer need to rely on third-party app services with upsetting privacy concerns.

-Just like its iOS version, Screen Time will let users adjust downtime and app limits on the Mac.
-A usage report is generated so users can see what they have been using across all devices.
+Just like its iOS version, Screen Time lets users adjust downtime and app limits on the Mac.
+It generates a usage report so users can see what they have been using across all devices.

-Upcoming feature discovered in macOS Catalina 10.15.3 beta.
-When turned on users will be able to bypass built-in limits that prevent battery exhaustion and force the computer to operate at maximum potential.
+Pro Mode is a possibly canceled feature that was discovered in the macOS Catalina 10.15.3 beta.
+When turned on, users would be able to bypass built-in limits that prevent battery exhaustion and force the computer to operate at maximum potential.

-This setting does come with some risks however, and the user is presented with a dialogue confirming that battery life may decrease.
+However, this setting would come with some risks, and it presents the user with a dialogue confirming that battery life may decrease.

-macOS Catalina rebuilds the app permission system across the OS.
-Now when installing any app, it must request permission to access specific folders, contacts, and location data.
-The system is a little too overbearing, however, and offers no good way to manage these permissions on a wide scale.
+macOS Catalina rebuilds the app-permission system across the OS.
+Now, when you install any app, it must request permission to access specific folders, contacts, and location data.
+However, the system can be a little too overbearing at times, and it offers no good way to manage these permissions on a wide scale.

-This means users will likely spend a lot of their initial run of macOS Catalina fighting with dialog boxes.
+This meant users spent much of their initial macOS Catalina run fighting with dialog boxes.
 To ensure all apps are secure and operable, macOS will also check for proper app notarization.

-Apple required by February 3, 2020, that all apps running on macOS Catalina be notarized by Apple for security.
+Apple required by February 3, 2020 that developers notarize all apps running on macOS Catalina for security.
 Users worried about "Windows Smartscreen" levels of abuse need not because the feature that looks for app notarization can be disabled if needed.

 Voice Control received a major update across the entire Apple ecosystem with macOS Catalina.
 Now a user can reliably navigate and control any app entirely with their voice.

-Text selection and zooming are both easily done with natural voice commands.
-If a user wants to click on a link, the "show numbers" command will place numbers by every link on the page.
+Text selection and zooming are both easily performed with natural voice commands.
+If a user wants to click on a link, the "show numbers" command places numbers by every link on the page.

-Voice navigation innovations like these are a game-changer and greatly enhance the use case for many users.
+Voice navigation innovations like these are a game-changer, greatly enhancing the use case for many users.
 Other accessibility additions include tinting the display, filtering color, and iCloud sync of accessibility settings like custom punctuation pronunciation.

 The addition of Apple Arcade to macOS Catalina is as much a boon for the nascent service as it is for users.
-Now more than ever, gaming has taken center stage in consumer electronics and Apple is finally jumping in headfirst, not with a console, but with a gaming service.
-It is yet to be seen if any games will be "Mac only" on this service, but some hope that including it in macOS will mean more robust gaming experiences in the future.
+Now more than ever, gaming sits at center stage in consumer electronics, and Apple is finally jumping in headfirst.
+However, it's doing it not with a console but with a gaming service.
+It is yet to be seen if any games will eventually be "Mac only" on this service, but some hope that including it in macOS will mean more robust gaming experiences in the future.

 The iTunes app

 This was partially the fault of Mac Catalyst since it was a prime opportunity for Apple to show off its own system.
 It was discovered, however, that only the new Podcasts app for Mac was a Catalyst app.
-Apple Music bore much of the same structure as iTunes, and syncing was handed off to finder.
+Apple Music bore much of the same structure as iTunes, and Apple handed off device-syncing duties to Finder.

-The death of the iTunes app does not mean the end of the branding though.
+However, the death of the iTunes app does not mean the end of the branding.
 The iTunes Store lives on as a digital marketplace where you can buy music, movies, or TV for your digital collections.

 32-bit app support

-Apple ended 32-bit app support on macOS with this release and had been telling users of this transition for a while now.
+Apple ended 32-bit app support on macOS with this release after a long period of preparing developers and users for the transition.
 The death knell for 32-bit architecture rang when iOS dumped support for 32-bit apps in iOS 11.
-This transition will only affect specific types of users who cling to old versions of software that now require subscriptions or deprecated apps that are no longer developed.
-Apple is confident that the transition will be smooth for most users upgrading and bolsters this choice with the addition of Mac Catalyst apps.
+This transition will only affect specific types of users who cling to old versions of software that now require subscriptions or deprecated apps that their developers abandoned.

-Be sure to find out what every application and system function will disappear once upgraded to macOS Catalina.
-The most comprehensive list can be found in the Mac System Information menu, and AppleInsider covers how to do this in detail.
+If you haven't yet upgraded, you can find the most comprehensive list in the Mac System Information menu, and AppleInsider covers how to do this in detail.

-Dashboard was initially released for OSX 10.4 as a way to view widgets and web snippets all in one place.
-By OSX 10.10 it was disabled by default and widgets were placed in the Notification Center.
+Apple initially released Dashboard for OSX 10.4 as a way to view widgets and web snippets all in one place.
+By OSX 10.10, it was disabled by default and widgets were placed in the Notification Center.
 Now Dashboard is completely deprecated, but widgets still live on.